ai

 • and let V0 create a visual layout based on all that.

 In the webinar, I used a Claude-generated PRD with a Netflix-style UI reference to create a desktop homepage for TasteTV.
-I then asked V0 to “make it more lightweight” – and it restyled it instantly.
+I then asked V0 to “make it more lightweight” – and it instantly restyled the design.

 You can ask Cursor to: